CharletMaxime/CharletMaxime/README.md

 <h1>Hi everyone, there is a short description about myself</h1>
 <p>I am currently studying in Computer Science at IUT de Dijon-Auxerre-Nevers and I am in second years of studies.</p>
 <p>I have a real passion for the web application development but realizing desktop applications makes me happy too !</p>
+<p>To have an overview of my projects, I will put a link here to my Portfolio </p>
 <h1>My languages that I like to code with</h1>
 <h2> Web </h2>
   <p>